 Eero Saarinen is a Finnish-American Architect who needs no introduction.
 He is famous for his role in the second movement of Modernism.
 He was known to be a very motivated and ambitious architect who was extremely passionate about his craft.
 Saarinen junior was a reputed architect who refused to be restrained by preconceived ideas and philosophies.
 His works exhibited a fresh dramatic look, which was much appreciated by the people as it broke the monotony of the prevalent clean architecture style of that time.
 Eero had a short but very successful architectural career.
-During his time, he designed many monumental buildings, collaborated with artists and architects such as Charles Eames and his father, Eliel Saarinen.
+During his time, he designed many monumental buildings such as The Gateway Arch, MIT Chapel, U.S. Embassy, etc., collaborated with artists and architects such as Charles Eames and his father, Eliel Saarinen.
 His most famous works include not only Architectural structures but many modern furniture pieces in the early 1960s.

 Personal Life and rise as an Architect